ComputationalRadiationPhysics/picongpu/docs/source/usage/param/core.rst

    :path: include/picongpu/param/particle.param
    :no-link:

-More details on the order of initialization of particles inside a particle species :ref:`can be found here <usage-particles>`.
+More details on the order of initialization of particles inside a particle species :ref:`can be found here <usage-params-core-particles>`.

-:ref:`List of all pre-defined particle manipulators <usage-particles-manipulation>`.
+:ref:`List of all pre-defined particle manipulators <usage-params-core-particles-manipulation>`.

 unit.param
 ^^^^^^^^^^